Anarchy in the Organism

 Consulting scientist: Simon Walker-Samuel

 Commissioned by UCLH Arts

 Wellcome Trust funded Artist Residency and installation at the UCLH Macmillan Cancer Centre, London

 March 2011 to July 2013.

-Anarchy in the Organism (AITO) questions contemporary attitudes to cancer and mortality and by situating of cancer within a normative framework.
-Is cancer an aberration or is it an embedded aspect of being a complex organism?
-By situating cancer within a wider context of complex systems from cities to trees to societies, this work attempted a reconciliation of cancer as a normal aspect of being in the world.
+Anarchy in the Organism (AITO) questioned contemporary attitudes to cancer and mortality by asking: Is cancer an aberration or is it an embedded aspect of being a complex organism?
 AITO had a significant impact on the patients, carers, oncologists and other collaborators and audiences who came into contact with it.
 AITO was supported by a Wellcome Artist Grant, and by UCLH Arts who commissioned the work to be shown in the new Macmillan Cancer Centre, London alongside work by artists such as Peter Blake and Grayson Perry.

-AITO was created in collaboration, consultation and with oncologists, a computer scientist, a psychologist, a composer and others.
-It was an interdisciplinary project and participants felt that it deepened and challenged their thinking and attitudes to cancer.
+It was an interdisciplinary collaboration with oncologists, a computer scientist, a psychologist, a composer and others.
+Participants felt that it deepened and challenged their thinking and attitudes to cancer.
 A challenging aspect was the interaction with cancer patients, some of whom initially found the work very difficult.
 It required rigour and care to be responsible for the impact of my artwork on patients and to confront cancer unflinchingly to create a new way of conceptualising and representing cancer.

 Note on the Coding by Nick Rothwell